cfech/docker-kubernetes/README.md

 ### 229 Pod Internal Communication ###
 ---

-- when two containers are in the same pod, k8's allows you to send a request to local host using the port exposed by the other container
+- when two containers are in the same pod, kubernetes allows you to send a request to local host using the port exposed by the other container

 so can communicate from user-api to auth-api @ localhost:80